topikachu/ev3dev/Connecting-via-USB-on-Windows.md

 If you have not already, make sure you have followed the instructions in [Getting Started Step 4](Getting-started-v2#step-4-enable-usb-networking).

+**IMPORTANT: There seem to be issues with Internet Connection Sharing and Windows 8: See issue #48 before wasting your time.**

 1. On your host computer, open up the *Network and Sharing Center* either using the notification tray icon or using *Control Panel > Network and Internet > Network and Sharing Center*.
 Click on *Change adapter settings*.

     ![Network and Sharing Center Image](images/WindowsRNDIS/Network-and-Sharing-Center-Change-adapter-settings.png)